AI News Digest

 Safetensors Joins the PyTorch Foundation

-The Safetensors format — the fast, secure tensor serialization format used across the Hugging Face ecosystem — is officially joining the PyTorch Foundation.
-This gives it long-term governance stability and cements its position as the standard for sharing model weights securely.
+The Safetensors format, the fast, secure tensor serialization format used across the Hugging Face ecosystem, is officially joining the PyTorch Foundation, which gives it long-term governance stability.
+If you’re distributing models, it should already be your default format.

 GitHub Universe 2026 Announced

 GitHub has announced GitHub Universe 2026, their annual developer conference.
-Expect major AI-related announcements — GitHub Copilot is likely to get significant updates, and the event usually sets the tone for AI-assisted development tooling for the year ahead.
+Expect major AI-related announcements: GitHub Copilot is likely to get significant updates, and the event usually sets the tone for AI-assisted development tooling for the year ahead.

 Quick Hits

-- Mercor, the $10B AI startup, disclosed a data breach — details are still emerging, but it’s a reminder to audit your third-party AI service providers
+• Mercor, the $10B AI startup, disclosed a data breach.
+Details are still emerging, but it’s a reminder to audit your third-party AI service providers

-- Florida’s Attorney General opened an investigation into OpenAI over a shooting allegedly involving ChatGPT interactions
+• Florida’s Attorney General opened an investigation into OpenAI over a shooting allegedly involving ChatGPT interactions

-- Poke launched a platform that makes creating AI agents “as easy as texting” — lowering the barrier to entry for non-technical users
+• Poke launched a platform that makes creating AI agents “as easy as texting,” lowering the barrier to entry for non-technical users

-- Sierra’s Bret Taylor declared that “the era of clicking buttons is over,” arguing that conversational AI interfaces will replace traditional GUIs for most software interactions
+• Sierra’s Bret Taylor declared that “the era of clicking buttons is over,” arguing that conversational AI interfaces will replace traditional GUIs for most software interactions